 The FYRE Program allows eligible full-time, degree-seeking freshman to use their Federal Work Study award to find a job in a research or creative activities position under the supervision and guidance of a faculty mentor.
 Students are employed by the Office of Undergraduate Research and are matched with a position on campus.

-Eligible students will be invited in June 2019 to review the directory of FYRE opportunities and to complete a short application form that includes selecting their top three job choices.
+Eligible students will be invited in summer 2021 to review the directory of FYRE opportunities and to complete a short application form that includes selecting their top three job choices.
 The Office of Undergraduate Research will share applicant information with faculty for all students who have selected the mentor's project in their top three choices.
 Faculty will make a shortlist of candidates and return to the Office of Undergraduate Research who will make the final placements.
 While there is no guarantee of a match or placement, every effort will be made to make a connection that works for both the faculty mentor and the FYRE student.

 - Having a minimum 2.5 high school GPA